Bromine: History

 Bromine was discovered independently by two chemists, Carl Jacob Löwig and Antoine Balard, in 1825 and 1826, respectively.

+Justus von Liebig discovered Bromine in 1825, however, he did not recognize that he was looking at an unknown element and mistook it for iodine chloride.

 Löwig isolated bromine from a mineral water spring from his hometown Bad Kreuznach in 1825.
 Löwig used a solution of the mineral salt saturated with chlorine and extracted the bromine with diethyl ether.
 After evaporation of the ether, a brown liquid remained.
 With this liquid as a sample of his work he applied for a position in the laboratory of Leopold Gmelin in Heidelberg.
 The publication of the results was delayed and Balard published his results first.

 Balard found bromine chemicals in the ash of seaweed from the salt marshes of Montpellier.
 The seaweed was used to produce iodine, but also contained bromine.
 Balard distilled the bromine from a solution of seaweed ash saturated with chlorine.
 The properties of the resulting substance were intermediate between those of chlorine and iodine; thus he tried to prove that the substance was iodine monochloride (ICl), but after failing to do so he was sure that he had found a new element and named it muride, derived from the Latin word muria ("brine").

 After the French chemists Louis Nicolas Vauquelin, Louis Jacques Thénard, and Joseph-Louis Gay-Lussac approved the experiments of the young pharmacist Balard, the results were presented at a lecture of the Académie des Sciences and published in Annales de Chimie et Physique.
 In his publication, Balard stated that he changed the name from muride to brôme on the proposal of M. Anglada.
 The name brôme (bromine) derives from the Greek βρῶμος (brômos, "stench").
 Other sources claim that the French chemist and physicist Joseph-Louis Gay-Lussac suggested the name brôme for the characteristic smell of the vapours.
 Bromine was not produced in large quantities until 1858, when the discovery of salt deposits in Stassfurt enabled its production as a by-product of potash.

 Apart from some minor medical applications, the first commercial use was the daguerreotype.
 In 1840, bromine was discovered to have some advantages over the previously used iodine vapour to create the light sensitive silver halide layer in daguerreotypy.

 By 1864, a 25% solution of liquid bromine in .75 molar aqueous potassium bromide was widely used to treat gangrene during the American Civil War, before the publications of Joseph Lister and Pasteur.

 Potassium bromide and sodium bromide were used as anticonvulsants and sedatives in the late 19th and early 20th centuries, but were gradually superseded by chloral hydrate and then by the barbiturates.
 In the early years of the First World War, bromine compounds such as xylyl bromide were used as poison gas.